lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 Don't forget about `rake db:create:all` and `rake db:migrate`.<br/>
 You could seed the database with initial tasks: `rake db:seed`.

-Now you can run rails: `rails s` and navigate to `http://localhost:3000`.. and you should see nothing special, just an another todo list app without any fancy features and javascripts.
+Now you can run rails: `rails s` and navigate to `http://localhost:3000`.. and you should see nothing special, just an another todo list app without any fancy features and JavaScripts.

 ### Gems used in the project